Arkhip Lyulka: Biography

-In 1939-1941 Arkhip Lyul'ka elaborated the design for the World's first turbofan engine, and acquired a patent for this new invention on 22 April 1941.
+In 1939-1941 Lyulka elaborated the design for the World's first turbofan engine, and acquired a patent for this new invention on 22 April 1941.
 Although several prototypes were built and ready for state tests, Lyulka was forced to abandon his research and evacuate to the Ural mountains as the Great Patriotic War began with the Nazi invasion of the Soviet Union.

-In 1941-42, Lyul'ka worked in a tank factory in Chelyabinsk as a Diesel-engine engineer.
-However, after the failure of the Soviet rocket engine project of 1942, Joseph Stalin recalled Arkhip Lyul'ka among other scientists working on jet engines to resume their work in Moscow.
+In 1941-42, Lyulka worked in a tank factory in Chelyabinsk as a Diesel-engine engineer.
+However, after the failure of the Soviet rocket engine project of 1942, Joseph Stalin recalled Lyulka among other scientists working on jet engines to resume their work in Moscow.

 From 1945 onwards, the Soviet jet engine project split into two: the OKB MiG based their development on indigenous technology combined with German trophy aircraft and Western technology.
-Lyul'ka, however, refused any foreign influence and continued his own research.
+Lyulka, however, refused any foreign influence and continued his own research.
 In 1945-47 he designed the first Soviet jet engine, TR-1, which passed the whole cycle of state tests with success.
-Pavel Sukhoy (head of the OKB Sukhoy) immediately proposed to install the new engine on his Su-11 jets, starting a long collaborative work with Lyulka.
+Pavel Sukhoi (head of the OKB Sukhoi) immediately proposed to install the new engine on his Su-11 jets, starting a long collaborative work with Lyulka.
 He later designed the AL-5, AL-7, AL-21 turbojet engines which were installed on the Su-7, Su-17, Su-20, Su-24, MiG-23 and other Soviet military aircraft.
-Lyulka also designed the upper stage engines for the Soviet moon rocket N1.
+Lyulka also designed the upper stage engines for the Soviet Moon rocket N1.

-In the 1970s, Pavel Sukhoy asked Arkhip Lyul'ka to design a new engine with unorthodox characteristics for installation on the projected Su-27.
-The challenge was taken up, and although Pavel Sukhoy died in 1974, his work was carried on by his successors and colleagues, including Lyulka.
+In the 1970s, Pavel Sukhoi asked Lyulka to design a new engine with unorthodox characteristics for installation on the projected Su-27.
+The challenge was taken up, and although Pavel Sukhoi died in 1974, his work was carried on by his successors and colleagues, including Lyulka.
 The primary difficulty in designing this aircraft appeared to be in the engines, which had to be constantly redesigned and upgraded.
-As a result of the intensive work of Arkhip Lyul'ka and his team, the work on the new engine, AL-31F, was finally accomplished in the early 1980s.
-Arkhip Mikhailovich Lyul'ka died on 2 June 1984.
+As a result of the intensive work of Lyulka and his team, the work on the new engine, AL-31F, was finally accomplished in the early 1980s.

+He died on 1 June 1984 in Moscow.